 Now they understand all of them together — the way humans do.

 This isn't just incremental improvement.
 It's a qualitative shift in what's possible.
-The applications we build in the next few years will assume multimodal understanding as baseline, not feature.
+The applications we build going forward will assume multimodal understanding as baseline, not feature.

 We're not quite there yet.
 Cost and latency still limit deployment.
 But the trajectory is clear.